-It’s genuinely great that scientists care so much for our health, we are now being told how much sleep we need.
-Depending on which research you read, the average figures quoted for adults are between 6-8 hours a night.
-But the reality is that most of us don’t sleep for that long.
+Scientists have been telling us how much sleep we need for a while now.
+Depending on which research you read, the average figure quoted for adults is eight hours a night.
+But the reality is: most people aren’t getting that, and don’t sleep for that long.

 And it’s not just a British problem.
 According to some reports (scrutinised by the NHS) sleep is an issue around the world.

 It makes sense that when Dr. Guy Meadows commissioned The Big Sleep Report, he identified that only 1% of the UK’s population wake up feeling completely refreshed every day.
-Even people getting the recommended 8 hours a night (or more) admit they don’t wake up feeling rested.
+Even people getting the recommended eight hours a night (or more) admit they don’t wake up feeling rested, with especially poor sleep the night before their next shift (known as Sunday Night Syndrome).

 Why can’t we sleep?